lolmaus/config-store/.changeset/clever-hairs-count.md

         - `manager.isSuccess`, typed as `boolean`;
         - `manager.isError`, typed as `boolean`;
         - `manager.hasBeenHydrated` — shortcut for `manager.state.hasBeenHydrated`, typed as `boolean`;
+    - Fix: correctly set success and hasBeenHydrated state on save.

 - `AsyncAdapter`:
     - Added `onReadError` to `AsyncAdapterOptions`.